pedstrom/barren-land-analysis/README.md

 ## Writing the Algorithm

-please follow my thought process in [Barren Land Analysis.Rmd](Barren Land Analysis.Rmd).
-The [pdf](Barren Land Analysis.pdf) and [html](Barren Land Analysis.nb.html) files will also include the code-execution results.
+Please follow my thought process in [Barren Land Analysis.Rmd](Barren Land Analysis.Rmd).
+The [html](Barren Land Analysis.nb.html) file will also include code-execution results and visualizations.

 ## Making this runnable on the command line